techidaily/site-android-location-track/source/_posts/in-2024-how-to-track-a-lost-itel-s23plus-for-free-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139118/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## Part 1: Can Someone Spy on my iPhone?

-The biggest question most iPhone users have is; can someone spy on my iPhone?
-The truth is, it is actually quite easy to spy on an iPhone remotely thanks to the availability of many kinds of spy or monitoring programs.
-A hacker can also gain access to your device’s information through phishing websites.
-If you have ever seen those ads while browsing that tell you’ve won something spectacular even though you didn’t enter a competition, clicking on the ad often leads to a phishing website where your information could be severely compromised.

-It is important to note that this can happen to anyone partly due to the sophisticated ways that hackers can infiltrate a device.
-Thanks to spying software, the person spying on your iPhone doesn’t even need to be a sophisticated hacker.
-They can be your spouse or employer.

 ## Part 2: How to Detect Spyware on iPhone?